 Please attach your Trinity transcript (unofficial transcript accepted)

-Submit your application to Professor Rieko Wagoner, Department of Language and Culture Studies, in March.
-Please return to this page for the March 2013 deadline date.
-Once your application has been submitted, we will begin the selection process immediately following the deadline by interviewing the finalists and notifying the selected students by the first week of April.
+Submit your application to Professor Rieko Wagoner, Department of Language and Culture Studies.
+We will begin the application process in late January with applications due on Friday, February 7, 2014.
+Once applications have been submitted, we will begin the selection process immediately following the deadline by interviewing the finalists and notifying the selected students by the first week of April.